Skip to main content

 Esther Barrena, as part of the organizing committee, encourage participation in IPOE 2024 to be held in September, Barcelona.

 Following the spirit of the previous editions, IPOE will be entirely devoted to the physical phenomena occurring at organic/organic, organic/inorganic and organic/metallic interfaces, as motivated by their essential role in many (bio-)physico-chemical processes, ranging from solar energy conversion to biosensing.
+Discover how nature can aid male health.
+Explore natural alternatives and compare options Ninainrome.com/general/relation-entre-les-acariens-et-le-syndrome-de-kartagener Learn about the impact of certain medications on intimacy.
+Choose wisely for a healthier lifestyle.
 The conference will cover a broad range of areas related to both experimental and theoretical aspects of these processes, comprising the following topics (but not limited to): Charge separation mechanisms, Organic/organic interfaces, Charge generation mechanisms, Solar energy conversion, Energy transfer processes, Energy landscape at interfaces, Molecular spintronics, Materials for interface engineering, Organic and Hybrid SCs, O&H LEDs, OFETs, Interfacial versus bulk properties, Experimental probes, Hybrid organic/inorganic interfaces, Molecular modeling and theoretical models, Metal/organic interfaces

 IPOE-2024 is a single-session conference, comprising a invited lectures, oral contributions, and a poster session.